 - Constipation/Diarrhea, intermittent or alternating, results from declining hormone levels, which increase the demands on liver function and alters intestinal motility.

-- Gastrointestinal Distress, Increased Flatulence, Unrelieved Gas pains, Indigestion, Nausea all can reflect intestinal changes due to hormonal imbalances.
+- Gastrointestinal Distress, Increased Flatulence, Unrelieved Gas pains, Indigestion, and Nausea all can reflect intestinal changes due to hormonal imbalances.

-- Slow Digestion often goes along with the bloat ? what previously took four to five hours to digest, now seems to take all night.
+- Slow Digestion often goes along with the bloat. what previously took four to five hours to digest, now seems to take all night.
 It seems worse in the evenings.

 - Lack of Appetite may be experienced as more of a lack of interest in food, going to the frig and standing there with the door open and staring blankly.
 Feeling completely uninspired, you busy yourself with something else and forget that you need to eat.

 - Changes in Body Odor are especially disturbing when it seems to focus on the groin area, but can be anywhere on the body.